ERP Database - The Unofficial ERP Knowledge Base

 Planning Process Overview in SAP

-Planning process in SAP is divided into several steps.
-These steps can be executed independent of each other, or they can collaborated in one.
+These steps can be executed independent of each other, or they can collaborate in one.

 Sales and Operations Planning

 Sales and Operations Planning (SOP) develops sales plans and production of plans using forecast values and requirements from Sales Information System and costing / profitability analysis as inputs for determining requirements.
-These requirements are reflected in the system as planned amount of product within a given period, and are not required to create the basis for the requirements of the Customer.
+These requirements are reflected in the system as planned amount of product within a given period and are not required to create the basis for the requirements of the Customer.

 Demand Management